 Sure, the kids probably won’t say anything intelligible, especially if they’re under eight months old – at least, not by speaking.
 But if they respond at all – a smile, a coo, a babble – parents should answer them back.
 At that point, they’re trying to engage.

-Language and vocabulary keep developing even after that first, deliberate word appears.
+Language and vocabulary keep developing even after a baby’s first word appears.
 It can sometimes be a frustrating time when pronunciation and articulation haven’t yet caught up with what kids want to say, but by two years of age, kids should be able to answer simple directions and simple questions and identify things on sight.

 How Speech Delay Happens

-Sometimes, though, kids struggle with language despite how much parents engage and talk to them.
+Sometimes, though, babies might start talking late despite how much parents engage and talk to them.
 These can be caused by any number of factors – too much screen time, for example, can lead to delayed verbal speech.
 Parents can easily avoid that issue.
 Others aren’t so simple.

 “Other factors outside of parental influence that determine vocabulary, pronunciation and language acquisition may include physical challenges such as significant ankyloglossia (tongue-tie), cleft lip or palate and other structural issues of the mouth,” explains Potock.
 “Hearing is also vital to language development, and all babies should be screened for hearing loss at birth and monitored by their pediatrician at all well-checks.”